UQ-RCC/hpc-docs/Bunya-User-Guide.md

 ### How to build your own software

+#### Building additional packages for R

+The installation of R on Bunya comes with many packages provided (see `module help r`) that can be loaded using the library() function.
+Additional R packages (ones that you need but don't have provided already need to be built using the `install.package()` function _within_ R.
+**Note: R packages that were built for Tinaroo, or for a different version of R will NOT work properly or at all on Bunya.**
+We recommend that you delete all packages built with/for/on Tinaroo and FlashLite and run `install.packages()` again.

+#### Building Python environments ####

+Similary to information about for R packages.
+Python environments built with/for/on Tinaroo and FlashLite need to be reinstalled on Bunya.

+#### Building software using EasyBuild

 Users can use EasyBuild to build their own software against existing modules on Bunya.

 [https://docs.easybuild.io/en/latest/index.html](https://docs.easybuild.io/en/latest/index.html)